Zach LaVine Is Getting Closer To Making His Chicago Bulls’ Debut

 Those events where Zach LaVine may be able to practice will likely take place within the next 10 days.
 The Bulls start a four-game west coast road this Sunday versus the Phoenix Suns.
 The Golden State Warriors are the final team on the Bulls’ trip.
 That game is November 26.

 Whether or not the Chicago Bulls conduct a full practice while they are on the road remains to be seen.
 There will at least be some shoot-arounds that will take place.
-If the doctors do clear Zach LaVine it is a certainty that he will be a participant in thw shooting drills.
+If the doctors do clear Zach LaVine, it is a certainty that he will be a participant in the shooting drills.

 Zach LaVine getting cleared to practice is the next step towards his knee rehab.
-If LaVine is successful getting over that obstacle, his Chicago Bulls’ debut could happen in mid-December.
+If LaVine is successful getting over that obstacle, his Chicago Bulls debut could happen in mid-December.

 Getting Zach LaVine on the basketball court would come at a good time for the Chicago Bulls.
-The Bulls are in the midst of rebuilding, and could use every player they can find to be a future fixture as they seek a return to prominence.
+The Bulls are in the midst of rebuilding and could use every player they can find to be a future fixture as they seek a return to prominence.
 How Zach LaVine recovers from his knee injury will go a long way in helping the Bulls determine what additional players they will need going forward.

 Before tearing his ACL, Zach LaVine scored in bunches, completely based off of his athleticism.
 Zach LaVine’s outside shooting touch was rounding into form just before the injury occurred.

 One of Zach LaVine’s accolades from last season was when he amassed his career-high in three-point makes, with seven in one game.
 Offensively, LaVine has all the talent necessary to help the Chicago Bulls.
-Did Zach LaVine lose any of his quickness remains a mystery.
+Whether Zach LaVine lost any of his quickness remains a mystery.

-That quickness, and explosiveness helps matters on the defensive side of the basketball.
+That quickness and explosiveness helps matters on the defensive side of the basketball.
 The Bulls will be asking Zach LaVine to do more, including rebound and exploit the opposing teams passing lanes.
 Each skill requires quickness and explosive abilities.

 Chicago Bulls fans will soon find out what type of player they received in the blockbuster trade with the Minnesota Timberwolves.
 Zach LaVine comes with a lot of hype and promise.
 How soon those things come to fruition will be decided by Zach LaVine’s doctors.
-The Chicago Bulls are hoping that happens sooner, rather than later.
+The Chicago Bulls are hoping that happens sooner rather than later.

 [Featured Image by Jonathan Daniel/Getty Images]